-The financial statements of Fusion Fuel Green Limited as of June 30, 2020, and for the period from inception (April 3, 2020) to June 30, 2020 have been included herein in reliance upon the report of Marcum LLP, independent registered public accounting firm, as set forth in their report thereon, appearing elsewhere in this proxy statement/prospectus, and are included in reliance on such report given on the authority of Marcum LLP as experts in auditing and accounting.
+The financial statements of Fusion Fuel Green Limited (now known as Fusion Fuel Green PLC) as of June 30, 2020, and for the period from inception (April 3, 2020) to June 30, 2020 have been included herein in reliance upon the report of Marcum LLP, independent registered public accounting firm, as set forth in their report thereon, appearing elsewhere in this proxy statement/prospectus, and are included in reliance on such report given on the authority of Marcum LLP as experts in auditing and accounting.
 Such report includes an explanatory paragraph as to Fusion Fuel Green Limited's ability to continue as a going concern.

 The financial statements of HL as of June 30, 2020 and 2019, and for the year ended June 30, 2020 and 2019 appearing in this proxy statement/prospectus have been audited by Marcum LLP, independent registered public accounting firm, as set forth in their report thereon, appearing elsewhere in this proxy statement/prospectus, and are included in reliance on such report given on the authority of Marcum LLP as experts in auditing and accounting.
+Such report includes an explanatory paragraph as to HL's ability to continue as a going concern.